 - DO NOT ARRIVE LATE FOR THE EXAM!!!
 There will be NO accommodation for late arrivals.

 - In order to receive a test you must present your Bruin ID prior to receiving exam.
 If you do not have your ID, you will not receive a test.

-- Backpacks, books, notes, etc must be left at the FRONT of the room with the TA/proctor; there are to be no notes or other forms of papers on or near a student’s desk.
-Either leave in your backpack or do not bring at all.
+- Backpacks, books, notes, etc., must be left at the FRONT of the room with the TA/proctor; there are to be no notes or other forms of papers on or near a student’s desk.
+Either leave it in your backpack or do not bring it at all.

-- No Cell phones are allowed during the exam – you may leave in your backpack turned off.
-Students may NOT use cell phone as a clock to keep time.
+- No cell phones or smart watches are allowed during the exam – you may leave it in your backpack turned off.
+Students may NOT use a cell phone or smart watch as a clock to keep time.
 If a cell phone goes off during the test, it is a TA’s right to confiscate for the remainder of test and possibly dismiss you from the remainder of the exam.

-- No Hats in testing room, you may leave in your backpack.
+- No hats in the testing room; you may leave it in your backpack.